The Tag class turned out to be something of a beast, partly because

 attempted, which I was concerned about on a longer-term basis.
 The mutability concern

-felt like it would become moot if the underlying dict
+felt like it would become moot if the underlying dict that stores

 the attributes were able to perform type- and/or value-checking when setting keys